meenie/mun.ee/docs/00_Introducing_Munee.md

 *Munee* is a PHP5.3 library to easily on-the-fly compile LESS, SCSS (SASS is not supported!), or CoffeeScript, resize/manipulate images on-the-fly, minify CSS and JS, and cache assets locally and remotely for lightening fast requests.
 No need to change how you include your assets in your templates.
-Just follow the couple of installation instructions below and you are ready to go!
 ______

 ## Features